Account

 Many self-employed people use their own personal vehicles for business.
 For example, they might drive to meet with clients or vendors, or use their vehicle to make deliveries.

-As with the home office deduction, you have two options for deducting car expenses on your taxes.
-First, you could take the simplified method, which involves tracking your business mileage and then claiming the IRS standard mileage rate ($0.655/mile for 2023).
+Similar to the home office deduction, you have two options for deducting car expenses on your taxes.
+First, you could take the simplified method, which involves tracking your business mileage and then claiming the IRS standard mileage rate ($0.67/mile for 2024).

 With either approach, be sure to keep detailed documentation to support your calculation.
+You should keep track of the date of business travel, the distance traveled, and the purpose of the business travel.
 In the event your taxes are audited, you may be required to provide these records to substantiate your deductions.

 12. Business travel expenses

-If you travel for your small business, you may be able to deduct any incurred expenses.
+If you travel for your small business, you may be able to deduct expenses that you incur for travel.
 Generally, self-employed persons can deduct legitimate business travel expenses, including airfare, hotels, food, and ground transportation.
 Keep all receipts and documents that show the business purpose for your travel to support your tax records in the event of an audit.

 13. Business insurance

 You may have a variety of business insurance policies in place to protect yourself financially.
-Business insurance premiums, including things like errors and omissions (E&O) coverage, employee health policies, worker’s compensation premiums, coverage for leased office space, business auto insurance, and more, may be deductible on Schedule C to form 1040.
+Business insurance premiums, including things like errors and omissions (E&O) coverage, employee health policies, worker’s compensation premiums, coverage for leased office space, liability insurance, business auto insurance, and more, may be deductible on Schedule C (Form 1040).

 14. Health insurance premiums